+Assessments

-Assessments (Policy IL-1) Notice of Assessments: The district will use assessments as one indication of the success and quality of the district's education program.
+Notice of Assessments: The district will use assessments as one indication of the success and quality of the district's education program.
 Further, the Board recognizes its obligation to provide for and administer assessments as required by law.
-To see scheduled tests and dates, visit with your counselor or contact the Assistant Superintendent of Instructional Leadership for Raytown Schools.
-EOC examinations may be waived for: 1.
-Students receiving special education services whose IEP teams have determined that the MAP-A alternative is the appropriate assessment; 2.
-English learner students who have been in the United States 12 or fewer months at the time of administration, in some circumstances; and 3.
-Foreign exchange students.
+To see scheduled tests and dates, visit with your counselor or contact the Assistant Superintendent of Secondary Education for Raytown Schools.
+See Policy IL